 With sharding, the main chain of each blockchain is supposed to remain unchanged as transactions run on so-called sub-blockchains.
 This increases speed and scalability.

 When sharding, the IOST network is divided into several sub-areas.
 A portion of the nodes is grouped into a so-called shard and executes transactions specific only to that shard.
-This allows a large number of transactions to be executed and validated in parallel in the network.
+This allows many transactions to be executed and validated in parallel in the network.
 This increases the number of transactions per second on a blockchain.

 Now that we know what sharding is, let’s explore the new Proof-of-Believability consensus!